oracle/python-oracledb/doc/src/api_manual/deprecations.rst

     * - ``Cursor.executemanyprepared()``
       - Use :meth:`Cursor.executemany()` instead.
     * - Previously deprecated Advanced Queuing (AQ) API
       - Use the new :ref:`AQ API <aq>` instead.
-AQ is only available in the python-oracledb Thick mode.
+AQ is only available in python-oracledb Thick mode.
     * - ``Connection.deq()``
       - Replace with :meth:`Queue.deqone()` or :meth:`Queue.deqmany()`
     * - ``Connection.deqoptions()``